rossholdway/rules/README.md

 str({required_error: "must be provided"})
 ```

-There is also a utility to help format error messages in a more user friendly way.
+There is also a helper available to format error messages in a more user friendly way.
 See the [format helper](#format) for more information.

 ### Rules